tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 There are a few things I have to sort out still, but not really.
 Mostly it's just how to manage the private certificates for the environments for SSH access to the box from my many computers.
-But copy and paste is pretty much fine for now.
+But copy and paste is pretty much fine for now, or maybe keep it in 1Password.
+Actually I'll spend some time figuring this out, but it shouldn't be too bad.

-* Learn about Ansible Handlers
-* "Best Practices"
+There is definitely some refactorings to be done, and improvments that could be made to the Ansible and Terraform code.
+So after I develop the app a little more, I'm going to work on this, and the next post will go into breaking up the Terraform appropriately, and improving the Ansible a bit with things like handlers and other good practices.